 The paper provides a first person account of participant evaluation research of curriculum innovation in a school serving students with profound learning difficulties.
-It describes how the aspirations of the leadership team for the introduction of science overcame the initial anxiety of teaching staff about their capacity to teach an unfamiliar subject.
-The staff position was transformed through the course of the year and staff gave a very positive evaluation at the end of the academic year.
-The shift was partly brought about by receiving support from an experienced science educator but mainly by the very positive experiences of teaching science.
-In observed lessons, staff were found to be using of very clearly structured concept development, supported by corresponding sensory stimuli.
-It was also noted that students who might have struggled to follow a cycle of ‘think-do-review’ (the so-called hypothetic-deductive approach to science) were able to learn through the open exploration of physical phenomena.
-The introduction of science not only supported the development of other curriculum areas, specifically literacy and numeracy, but also to promote the use of transferable skills including logical thinking, making predictions and understanding causality.
-The introduction of a distinct and inclusive model of science into the curriculum was found to have significant benefits for both students and staff.
+It describes how the aspirations of the school leadership team to introduce science, combined with advisory support, overcame the initial anxiety of teaching staff about teaching an unfamiliar subject.
+The staff position was transformed and they gave a very positive evaluation of their experiences of teaching science, due to the impact of the subject on their students.
+The introduction of a distinct and inclusive model of science into the curriculum was ultimately found to have significant benefits for both students and staff.

 - inclusive education